 Northwest Rafting offers a couple of great rowing courses for private boaters.
 Their beginning course on the Rogue is taught by veteran guide Peter Fox.
 He can geek out on rowing with the best of them.
 Northwest’s advanced rowing school run on tributaries of the Columbia River Gorge is great for people wanting to improve their rowing skills from class III to class IV.

 There are many other high quality rafting guide schools that we have not listed.
 Professional instruction will help you minimize risk for yourself and your friends when on the water.
-Set yourself up for success by asking some questions of the group providing the course to find out if it meets your needs.
-If you have questions feel free to leave a comment or send me an email.
+Set yourself up for success by asking some questions of the company providing the course to find out if it meets your needs.